bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 ## Motivation for Interaction Model

-We have previously reported the utility of interaction models to account for the effect of microbial interactions on infection risk.
+Interaction models are useful to quantify the effect of microbial interactions on infection risk.
 For example, *Staphylococcus aureus* interactions with *Corynebacterium* species in the upper respiratory tract appear to alter the risk of lower respiratory tract infection.
 Likewise, *Clostridioides difficile* interactions with *Ruminococcus* and *Lachnospira* species in the gastrointestinal tract can influence the risk of *C. difficile* infection.

 Interactions can exert large effects in other settings as well.
-Here we report the application of our binary interaction model to understand how pairing teammates with a selected “keystone” player impacts lineup performance.
+Here we describe the application of a binary interaction model to understand how pairing teammates with a selected “keystone” player impacts lineup performance.
 Unlike dominant features of microbial communities, the designation of a keystone player (given multiple players with similar